google/knative-gcp/pkg/operations/scheduler/README.md

 The Job that can be made:

-- `NewNotificationOps` - Operations related to notifications.
+- `NewJobOps` - Operations related to scheduler jobs.

 Job accepts an Action, supported Actions are: